dynamsoft-docs/barcode-reader-docs/performance/read-rate.md

 ### Optimize the Conversion from Colour Image to Grayscale
 If the original image is a colour image, DBR will convert it to grayscale.
 During that process, the colour space and weights of each colour channel used directly affects the quality of the grayscale image.
 By default, DBR uses RGB space and automatically calculates the weights of the three channels (red, green, blue).
 To get a high quality grayscale image, you can also adjust the colour space and weight of the channels using the [ColourConversionModes]({{ site.parameters_reference }}colour-conversion-modes.html) setting.
 For example, if your image has a barcode with a red background, setting `BlueChannelWeight, GreenChannelWeight`,  and `RedChannelWeight` to `0`, `0`, and `1000` respectively will return a better grayscale image than the values `300`, `300`, and `400` respectively.

 After the conversion, the barcode on the grayscale image is either darker or lighter than the background.
-If the case is the latter, the barcode image is then considered to be 'inverted' and so DBR needs to set the `GTM_INVERTED` mode in [GrayscaleTransformationModes]({{ site.parameters_reference }}grayscale-transformation-modes.html) to invert the image in advance.
-Therefore, to insure a good read rate, it is recommended to set both `GTM_ORIGINAL` and `GTM_INVERTED` in the `GrayscaleTransformationModes` to cover both the darker and lighter backgrounds, respectively.
+If it is the latter, the barcode image is then considered to be inverted and so DBR needs to set the `GTM_INVERTED` mode in [GrayscaleTransformationModes]({{ site.parameters_reference }}grayscale-transformation-modes.html) to invert the image in advance.
+Therefore, to ensure a good read rate, it is recommended to set both `GTM_ORIGINAL` and `GTM_INVERTED` in the `GrayscaleTransformationModes` to cover both the darker and lighter backgrounds, respectively.

 ### Enhance the Grayscale Image Quality
-[ImagePreprocessingModes]({{ site.parameters_reference }}image-preprocessing-modes.html) is a parameter to provide some image processing methods to enhance the quality of the grayscale image, for example, removing the noise, improving the contrast.
-To get the best read rate, you can set all supported methods.
-But to balance the time cost, please follow the table to identify the circumstance of your barcode image and set one or a few modes.
+[ImagePreprocessingModes]({{ site.parameters_reference }}image-preprocessing-modes.html) provides some image processing methods to enhance the quality of the grayscale image by removing the noise, improving the contrast, and more.
+To get the best read rate, you can set all of the supported preprocessing modes.
+But to balance the time cost, please refer to the following table to identify the circumstance of your barcode image and set one or a few modes.

 | Image Circumstance | Recommended Setting |
 | --- | --- |